A Faculty of Distinction

 - Professors Myrna Friedlander, Richard Haase, and Susan Phillips, Department of Educational & Counseling Psychology, Division of Counseling Psychology, ranked in the nation’s top 8 percent in scholarly productivity by the American Psychological Association's Society of Counseling Psychology

 - Myrna Friedlander, Department of Educational & Counseling Psychology, Division of Counseling Psychology, ranked among the 50 most frequently cited authors in the field and one of the top three researchers in all of psychotherapy process-outcome research, according to both the Journal of Counseling Psychology and The Counseling Psychologist.

 - Susan Phillips, Department of Educational & Counseling Psychology, Division of Counseling Psychology, received the Council of Counseling Psychology Training Programs (CCPTP) 2009 Award for Lifetime Contributions to Education and Training in Counseling Psychology for her instrumental role in shaping and advancing education and training in counseling psychology over the past 30 years.

 - Hamp Lankford, Educational Administration and Policy Studies, received the Lifetime Achievement Award from the SUNY Research Foundation for a career of academic achievement and leadership, classroom teaching excellence, and contributions to academic and social well-being of the University at Albany community.

-- Professor Peter Johnston and Professor Emeritus Rose-Marie Weber, Reading, Distinguished Professors Arthur Applebee and Judith Langer, Educational Theory and Practice, and Distinguished Professor Frank Vellutino, Department of Educational & Counseling Psychology, Division of Educational Psychology & Methodology, inducted into the Reading Hall of Fame, based on their active research, authorship and professional leadership in the field.
+- Professor Peter Johnston and Professor Emeritus Rose-Marie Weber, Literacy Teaching & Learning, Distinguished Professors Arthur Applebee and Judith Langer, Educational Theory & Practice, and Distinguished Professor Frank Vellutino, Department of Educational & Counseling Psychology, Division of Educational Psychology & Methodology, inducted into the Reading Hall of Fame, based on their active research, authorship and professional leadership in the field.